 - Ryobi 4-cycle string trimmer: Requires gas only (no oil is added).

 Read more about the right fuel to use in “This is the Type of Gas and Oil Ryobi String Trimmers Use“.

 Note: Some premium 2-cycle oils include a fuel stabilizer.
 These stabilizers can work anywhere from 30 days up to 2 years depending on the brand and type of oil you purchase.

-Hole in the Fuel Line on a Ryobi String Trimmer
+Hole in the Fuel Line

 Another item that can cause you to need the choke on to keep it running is a puncture in the fuel line.
 When this happens, air can get sucked through the line introducing too much air.